Oregon, United States

 Judge.me has more 5-star user reviews than any other app on the marketplace (more than 12K, to be precise).
 It’s a fast-loading, customizable app, currently available in 37 languages.
 And, it enables stores to display carousel ratings, store and product ratings, and trust badges.
 Users can also share product reviews on social media, rich snippets, and Google Shopping.

 Some users complain that the app could enable even more visual customization.
 Others say that they don’t love the fact that the app displays initials in place of full names, which brings down the perceived credibility of the product pages.
-And, with the free plan, users are unable to upload their logo, but it’s quite common for free apps to disable branding, so I wouldn’t give this grievance too much weight.

 3. Trustoo.io